 I’ve said to people in the past that suffering from a mental illness is worse than breaking a bone.
 And then I broke a bone and realised that’s no fun either.
 They’re both painful; it doesn’t have to be a competition.

-I once took a week off work, festering in bed grappling one particular intrusive thought, and couldn’t concentrate on anything else for longer than a minute – I tried but there was a sickness in my stomach like I’d swallowed a glass of worms.
-‘I can’t feel worse than this,’ I thought.
-But then I caught malaria in Uganda, and along with shaking chills and a burning fever, the throbbing, thumping headaches I endured silenced the crow as quick as a shotgun blast to his head.
+I’d take a week off work, and fester in bed grappling a particular intrusive thought, unable to concentrate on anything else for longer than a minute – I’d try but there would be a sickness in my stomach like I’d swallowed a glass of worms.
+‘I can’t feel worse than this,’ I’d think.
+But then I caught malaria in Uganda, and along with shaking chills and burning fever, the thumping headaches I endured silenced the crow as quickly as a shotgun blast to his head.

-‘If it’s a tumor then I’ll die.
+‘If it’s a tumour then I’ll die.
 The end.’
 I could not think past that simple equation, so loud was the banging in my skull, like goblins pounding on steel drums.
-When the throb became a constant level pain, as if my head was jammed in a vice, the crow fled the battlefield like the yellow devil I always knew he was, white flag flapping in tatters as he disappeared over the smokey horizon.
-I missed my connecting flight to Mexico, my brother thrusting twenty pounds in my hand and guiding me into a taxi at Kings Cross station.
-A few hours later at the Hospital of Tropical Diseases, quarantine was finally lifted when they properly diagnosed the infection.
-There was relief, but the moment the medication took control, the Crow was back hopping on my hospital bed, claws clanking on the metal headrest.
+When the throb became a constant pain as if my head was jammed in a vice, the crow fled the battlefield like the yellow devil I always knew he was, white flag flapping in tatters as he disappeared over the smoking horizon.
+I managed to leave Uganda but missed my connecting flight to Mexico, stumbling from Heathrow towards Gatwick, where my brother (who’d come to meet me in the layover) thrust twenty pounds in my hand and guided me into a taxi at Kings Cross station.
+A few hours later, at the Hospital of Tropical Diseases, quarantine was finally lifted when they accurately diagnosed the parasite in my blood.
+I caught a train back home but spent two days in my local hospital while the medication took control.
+I felt relieved, until Crow came back, hopping on my hospital bed, claws clanking on the metal headrest.

 He jabbed a talon in my eye, I blinked and thought of murder.